harryreyesnieva/harryreyesnieva.github.io/about.md

 # Education of Patients and Service to the Community

 2021 | **COVID-19 Vaccination Effort, New York Presbyterian Hospital** <br> *Armory Volunteer* <br> Verify patients have scheduled appointments prior to entrance, check patients in for visit via Epic system, schedule follow-up visits for second dose administration, and assist with traffic flow as patients move through the vaccination process.
-2020-present | **Columbia DBMI Summer Research Program** <br> *Co-organizer* <br> Help organize summer program that aims to promote biomedical informatics and health data science as a career choice for rising high school seniors and college undergraduates.
-Serve as an instructor during an intensive data science bootcamp for summer students.
 2018 | **Queer Health Hackathon** <br> *Co-organizer* <br> Organized 3-day collaborative data analysis event to convene software engineers, data scientists, and clinical experts to examine electronic health record (EHR) data for potential LGBTQ health disparities.
 Extracted and transformed/de-identified EHR data from health system enterprise data warehouse; loaded on Amazon Web Services Cloud platform.
 2013-2016 | **Human Rights Commission, City of Cambridge** <br> *Vice Chair (2015-2016)* <br> *Commissioner (2013-2016)* <br> Adjudicated complaints of discrimination occurring in Cambridge, Massachusetts related to housing, employment, education, and public accommodation.
 Facilitated conciliation to settle disputes among parties.
 Conducted information sessions on civil rights throughout Cambridge.
 2006-2016 | **Boston Medical Reserve Corps** <br> *Emergency Medical Technician* <br> The Boston Medical Reserve Corps is a group of volunteers who are ready to respond should there be a public health emergency in Boston.